-WordPress is one of the most popular of these platforms.
-Powering roughly 40% of the world's websites, what started out as a simple content management system has evolved into a comprehensive eCommerce solution to support just about any need.
+WordPress is one of the most popular website builders on the market.
+Powering roughly 40% of the world's websites, what started out as a simple content management system has evolved into a comprehensive ecommerce solution to support just about any need.

-But choosing the right plugins can be a headache.
-That's where we come in.
-In this guide, we'll cover the 14 best eCommerce plugins you can install today to turn any WordPress site into an eCommerce powerhouse.
+But, choosing the right plugins can be a headache.
+In this guide, we'll cover the 12 best eCommerce plugins you can install today to turn any WordPress site into an eCommerce powerhouse.

-Because, out of the box, WordPress is quite limited.
-To add extra functionality you need to install plugins.
-These are pieces of software that add new features to your site, from SEO optimisation to eCommerce and everything in between.
+In order to get the functionality you need out of your WordPress site, you'll need to find and download a few plugins.
+Plugins are pieces of software that add new features to your site, from SEO optimisation to ecommerce and everything in between.